evilkorova/static-site/content/blog/tom/index.md

-# Why TomBombadil Was a Mistake
+# Why Tom Bombadil Was a Mistake

 [< Back Home](/)